roadlinkbangladesh/roadlinkautomobile/docs/TECHNICAL.md

 ## 18.3 Session Management & User Roles
 - **Supported User Roles**:
-  - `admin`: Full system access, including viewing and modifying security/global configurations.
+  - `admin`: Full system access, user management, settings/security management, and inventory management.
   - `manager`: Inventory management only.
 Permissions are intentionally limited.
-Managers are prohibited from modifying settings.
+Managers are prohibited from modifying settings, managing users, or adjusting security parameters.
 - **Sliding Session Expiration**: Active sessions are renewed dynamically on user interaction, extending the JWT expiration sliding window.
 - **Configurable Session Timeout**: The session timeout length is configurable and stored in the `settings` table as a key-value pair (e.g., `session_timeout_minutes`).
-- **Authorization Constraints**: The configuration of the timeout value is **NOT** editable from the frontend.
+- **Authorization Constraints**: The configuration of the timeout value is **NOT** editable from the frontend manager views.
 Only users with the `admin` role can modify security configurations directly via backend authenticated API commands.
-- **Audit Compliance**: All administrative state actions (stock edits, configuration adjustments, login attempts) are recorded in the `activity_logs` table.
+- **Audit Compliance**: All administrative state actions are recorded in the `activity_logs` table.

-## 18.4 Core Security Principles
+## 18.4 Core Security Principles & Rules
 - **Security-First Coding**: Build secure interfaces by default with principle of least privilege.
 - **Never Trust Client Inputs**: All data validation occurs within the Cloudflare Worker.
 Client-side checks are for user interface polish only.
 - **SQL Parameterization**: SQL queries must always be parameterized.
-Dynamic string concatenation is forbidden.
+Dynamic string concatenation is strictly forbidden to prevent SQL injection.
-- **Secrets Isolation**: Cloudflare Secrets are used for sensitive configuration (salts, JWT keys).
+- **Secrets Isolation**: Cloudflare Secrets (e.g., `JWT_SECRET`) are used for sensitive configurations (salts, JWT keys).
 Secrets must never be committed to Git.
+- **Passwords Storage**: Passwords must never be reversible and are stored strictly as Argon2 password hashes.
+- **Never Expose Internal Errors**: Catch all exceptions gracefully and never leak database stack traces or system internals to the client.

+## 18.5 Administrative Activity Logging
-- **Audit Logging**: Mandatory audit logging is required in the `activity_logs` table for all administrative state modifications (adding/editing/deleting cars, configuration edits, user logins).
+- **Mandatory Audit Trail**: The backend Cloudflare Worker must write chronological audit records to the `activity_logs` table for all key administrative actions.
+- **Logged Events Examples**:
+  - Login
+  - Logout
+  - Vehicle created
+  - Vehicle updated
+  - Vehicle deleted
+  - Vehicle published
+  - Vehicle unpublished
+  - Settings updated
+  - User created
+  - User updated
+- **Log Retention & Purging**: Old activity logs are automatically purged after the configured retention period.
+The retention timeframe is stored dynamically as a setting in the `settings` table (e.g., `log_retention_days`) and can only be updated by an `admin` user.

 ---